drabbit17/NYC-Subway-analysis/README.md

 ## Introduction and Data Description

 The Turnstile weather dataset includes data regarding NYC subway use during the month of May 2011.
-Number of entries and exits are colllected by different sensors located in different Subway stations.
+Number of entries and exits are collected by different sensors located in different Subway stations.
 The dataset also includes details regarding weather conditions.
 The combination of those two information makes possible to assess whether Subway use is affected by weather conditions and to what extent.
 A more detailed description of the variables available can be found in the pdf file *turnstile-weather-variables.pdf*

 ## Sect.1 Exploratory Analysis and Statistical Testing